-- Cultural Agility is the ability to work respectfully, knowledgeably and effectively with Aboriginal people.
+- Service Orientation implies a desire to identify and serve customers/clients, who may include the public, co-workers, other branches/divisions, other ministries/agencies, other government organizations and non-government organizations.
+It means focusing one's efforts on discovering and meeting the needs of the customer/client. - Teamwork & Cooperation is the ability to work cooperatively within diverse teams, work groups and across the organization to achieve group and organizational goals.
+It includes the desire and ability to understand and respond effectively to other people from diverse backgrounds with diverse views. - Cultural Agility is the ability to work respectfully, knowledgeably and effectively with Aboriginal people.
 It is noticing and readily adapting to cultural uniqueness in order to create a sense of safety for all.
 It is the capacity to relate to or allow for differing cultural perspectives and being willing to experience a person shift in perspective. - Building a Trust-based Relationship requires a fundamental understanding that "relationship" is the foundation from which all activities happen, and that building a good relationship takes time and commitment.
 Building a trust-based relationship requires a high level of consciousness of the experience of Aboriginal people and assumes that strengths abound in Aboriginal people, cultures and communities. - Collaborative Planning, Organizing and Coordinating involves shared planning, establishing priorities jointly, and assigning resources accordingly with sensitivity to competing demands.
 It is expressed by building plans together prior to acting, and ensuring that plans and resourcing align with evolving interests and needs. - Open Listening means listening to and valuing the telling of stories, and letting pauses in conversation extend into silence.
-It's an awareness of personal bias or judgement and its effect on one's ability to hear. - Results Orientation is a concern for surpassing a standard of excellence.
-The standard maybe one's own past performance (striving for improvement); an objective measure (results orientation); challenging goals one has set; or even improving or surpassing what has already been done (continuous improvement).
-Thus, a unique accomplishment also indicates Results Orientation. - Service Orientation implies a desire to identify and serve customers/clients, who may include the public, colleagues, partners (e.g., educational institutes, non-government organizations, etc.), co-workers, peers, branches, ministries/agencies and other government organizations.
-It means focusing one's efforts on discovering and meeting the needs of the customer/client needs. - Teamwork and Cooperation - ability to work co-operatively within diverse teams, work groups and across the organization to achieve group and organizational goals.
-It includes the desire and ability to understand and respond effectively to other people from diverse backgrounds with diverse views.
+It's an awareness of personal bias or judgement and its effect on one's ability to hear.